Latest Start ‘Em, Sit ‘Em Updates For Running Backs In NFL Fantasy Football Week 7

 Colts’ Nyheim Hines vs. Buffalo Bills

-Hines had a decent outing in handful of weeks, but then Marlon Mack returned to the Colts in Week 6.
+Hines had a decent outing in a handful of weeks, but then Marlon Mack returned to the Colts in Week 6.
 In that game against the Jets, Mack logged 12 carries for 89 yards, and Hines grabbed the ball only three times for 14 yards.
 NFL analysts feel that fans should expect the same thing for the Colts’ home game against Buffalo, so it’s probably best to list Hines as a sit ’em.

 Ravens’ Alex Collins vs. New Orleans Saints